 Quartz is King: We have seen several new products hit the market in the countertop space, but nothing has come close to the market demand for quartz countertops.
 This is an area of the kitchen that people aren’t willing to take a risk on when it comes to new products, that being said Quartz is here to stay.

 Wood Alternative Cabinets: As real wood cabinet sales decline, wood alternative cabinets are increasing in popularity as home owners and builders seek lower cost alternatives for their kitchen cabinets.
 These are typically known as Melamine, TFL (Thermally Fused Laminate) or Thermofoil.
-These are often extremely durable and are low maintenance and can be a great choice for those that like a bit of texture.
+These are often extremely durable, are low maintenance, come in many colors and can be a great choice for those that like a bit of texture.
 Read more on choosing Wood Alternative Cabinets.

 CABINET ACCESSORY TRENDS